Biden, Sanders consider changing campaign plans amid coronavirus outbreak

-(Reuters) - Democratic presidential candidates Joe Biden and Bernie Sanders on Monday said they were consulting with public health experts about coronavirus risks in planning their next campaign moves, as election officials in upcoming primary states urged people to consider voting early.
+(Reuters) - Democratic presidential candidates Joe Biden and Bernie Sanders said on Monday they were consulting with public health experts about coronavirus risks in planning their next campaign moves, as election officials in upcoming primary states urged people to consider voting early.

-Neither Sanders, a U.S. Senator from Vermont, nor Biden, the former vice president, has yet called off a major rally because of the outbreak that has sickened more than 110,000 people globally, although public health officials have urged people at risk for contracting the disease to avoid large gatherings.
+Neither Sanders, a senator from Vermont, nor Biden, the former vice president, has called off a major rally because of the outbreak that has sickened more than 110,000 people and killed almost 4,000 globally, although public health officials have urged people at risk for contracting the disease to avoid large gatherings.

+There have been 605 confirmed cases in the United States, with 22 deaths.

-The winner of the Democratic nomination battle will take on Republican President Donald Trump in the Nov.
+The winner of the Democratic nomination will take on Republican President Donald Trump in the Nov.
 3 general election.
 Trump has said he would not stop holding campaign rallies.

-“Every organization in America is taking a hard look at what the coronavirus means for their operations, and yes, that’s true of our campaign, as well,” Sanders said at a roundtable on the outbreak in Michigan, one of six states that vote Tuesday in the next round of the state-by-state nominating competition.
+“Every organization in America is taking a hard look at what the coronavirus means for their operations, and yes, that’s true of our campaign, as well,” Sanders told a coronavirus roundtable in Michigan, one of six states that vote on Tuesday in the next round of the state-by-state nominating competition.

 “We do not hold a rally without first conferring with local public health officials.”